 In the formal Rinzai Zen tradition a teacher accepts a student as a sanzen student after some extended time they have worked together.
 In Japan Zen masters usually accept a student into such a relationship after three years of practice under the master.
 A formalized relationship of this kind is a serious commitment of both parties and lasts for many years.
 At CRZ at this time we will be offering dokusan, which will allow all participants to benefit from the interaction with a Zen teacher.
 Sanzen will be offered once we engage in multi-day residential retreats, during which the sanzen students will go to sanzen up to four times a day.
 The intensity of the retreat setting is the best place to engage in intense sanzen practice.
 Sanzen is always highly formal, including the kansho bell, prostrations, and the master ringing the hand bell.

-Participants have the opportunity to meet with Dokuro Osho for dokusan.
-Dokuro Osho holds the Temple Dharma lineage of Rinzai-ji and received Dharma Transmission in the Zen Studies Society from Shinge Roshi (inka shomei).
-At this time Dokuro elects to offer dokusan and to refrain from offering sanzen until he has received his room name in a shitsu-go ceremony.
+Participants have the opportunity to meet with Chikan Rōshi for dokusan.
+Chikan Rōshi holds the Temple Dharma lineage of Rinzai-ji and received Dharma Transmission in the Zen Studies Society from Shinge Roshi (inka shomei).
+His room name was conferred in a shitsu-go ceremony on November 29, 2020.

 Chigan Rōshi comments on his experience with one-on-one interviews: